investingwad/dappaccountsample/README.md

 After these steps , DAPP will be ready to register its users on dappaccount and then use their signatures to authorize action.
 How to register users on dappaccount and then user their signature to authorize dapp's action can be found [here](https://docs.google.com/document/d/1fB5kH-fLERaeF5XRJo33V0edBLPbIJ2UIEuxvmEyjQc/edit?usp=sharing) under **Section 3.2**

+QUOTA -

+Quota is a limit set by dappaccount initially, and later can be increased by a dapp following certain steps.
+Those will be defined soon.
+Quota is a number which describes the number of transaction that can be performed in a day by a particular dapp.
+And here the transaction means action with virtual account's (dappaccount for user) permission (like described in this sample contract).
+The quota is reset in every 24 hours automatically.
+The registration or login / recovery does not come under any quota.
+That is unlimited.